 There are also possibilities for contract extensions after the initial three year work contract has ended.

-The review process for all applications starts on November 2, 2021.
+The review process for all applications starts after the submission deadline.

 Only applicants who have completed an application online (https://imprs.is.mpg.de/application) will be considered for our next recruitment round.

-Following this deadline, IMPRS-IS staff will begin to review all application materials, checking for the legitimacy and completeness of applications.
+IMPRS-IS staff will begin to review all application materials only after the submission deadline, checking for the legitimacy and completeness of applications.
 Applications which are deemed complete are then thoroughly reviewed by a team of over 100 IMPRS-IS faculty, associated faculty, and postdoctoral researchers.